HamidurRahman1/Bash-Scripting/README.md

         done
         ```

-* `while` loop: while-loop is used to execute commands as long as the condition evaluates to true.
+* <b>`while` loop:</b> while-loop is used to execute commands as long as the condition evaluates to true.
 This example prints
   0-5.
 ```shell
 i=0